Bishop Norton

 Bishop Norton is a village and the main settlement of the civil parish of the same name in the West Lindsey district of Lincolnshire, England.
 The village is approximately 8 mi north-west from the market town of Market Rasen, and is close to the A15 road.
-According to the 2001 Census it had a population of 233, including Atterby and increasing to 308 at the 2011 census.
+According to the 2021 census, it had a population of 343, including Atterby, up from 308 in 2011, and 233 in 2001.

 The name of Bishop Norton derives from the fact that it was the most northerly of the twelve manors belonging to the Bishop based upon his chief manor at Stow.
 The bishop in question since the Norman Conquest was the Bishop of Lincoln, but Bishop Norton and the twelve manors date from much earlier during the periods when the sees of Lichfield, Leicester, Lindsey (Sidnacester) or Dorchester (on-Thames) respectively governed the ecclesiastical life of the area.

 The name of Bishop Norton appears variously in the record as Nortune, Nortun, Bishop's Norton, and Norton Episcopi.
 Until 1974, when West Lindsey District Council was formed, Bishop Norton civil parish had been a constituent part the Caistor Rural District.